What is I Have Seen

 to feel suppression's mindless bonds,

-17. I've seen once more the mushroom clouds
+while wanting so to fully grow. - I've seen once more the mushroom clouds

 that sent a shiver through my spine,